vtphan/VBoard/README.md

 (1) Open Sublime Text.
 Select **New File** in the File menu.

 (2) Select **Show Console** in the View menu.

+[Note: The console appears at the bottom of the Sublime window.
+Python code can be executed in the console.]

 (3) Copy, paste the following code to Console and hit Enter:
 ```